Renew, Rejuvenate, Revitalise

 - Produce – pumpkins and sweet potato make excellent ground covers that will thrive in the wet and protect your garden beds.
 Asian greens, eggplant, zucchini are all year round and bananas will go gangbusters - remember the Wet Season is the Growing Season!

 Don't have much of a green thumb or would like some help this wet to save money and be more water efficient?
-If so, Living Water Smart currently offers a $300-$500 Garden Tune Up rebate including an in-garden consultation by a registered irrigation specialist, review and adjustment or your current irrigation schedule and advice on smarter ways to use water in your garden.
+If so, Living Water Smart currently offers a Garden Tune Up rebate including a free irrigation audit by a registered irrigation specialist, review and adjustment of your current irrigation schedule and advice on smarter ways to use water in your garden.